lambdaclass/concrete/ROADMAP.md

    the type before asking whether it is `Copy`) and treat it as a peer of `CapabilityJudgment`, not a distant report/database item.

-2. Promote ownership / value-flow into
+2. Keep the remaining ownership / value-flow refactors scoped to consumers.
-   `OwnershipJudgment` / `ValueFlowJudgment`.
-   Concrete's defining promise is linear ownership, but the Phase 6B / 6.5 judgment list currently names arithmetic, type, Copy/instantiation, and capability before the ownership decision itself.
-The value-flow spec and H9-H17 work made Check much more disciplined, but they are still framed mainly as "the checker rejects bad programs."
-That is not enough for the long-term pipeline: ownership facts are consumed by Check, Lower/codegen, the interpreter, reports, and eventually proof extraction.
-   If those consumers re-derive "move vs copy vs borrow vs drop" separately, Concrete keeps the same drift shape that `TypeJudgment`, `IntArith`, and `CopyJudgment` were created to eliminate.
+   The ownership agreement matrix is complete and recorded in the changelog: no drift was found between Check accept/reject behavior, Lower move/drop plans, and interpreter consumption on the covered matrix.
+Do not build a broad ownership database or decision-record layer without a failing gate or a concrete report/proof/lowering consumer.
+The remaining work here is structural cleanup that makes the already-tested ownership behavior easier to audit.

    The judgment should own the use-site/value-flow decision record, not just a boolean.
 Include at least: source place/expression, input type, `Copy`